nnovak13/wdi_9_angular_demo_directives/README.md

 Here we are repeating a list element and a table row for each person in the people Array.

-## Lab
+## Lab 3
-Create  a list of products and generate a table for each product.
+Create  a list of songs, songs have a title, artist, duration, released (boolean) and price.
+Show only the songs that are released unless you check a box to show all songs.

 ## Demo